 None of these regulations exempt the industry from the applicable portions of any other agency's authority.
-Actions covered by section 2.55(b) are not federal actions by FERC and therefore do not require any FERC involvement in compliance with any regulations such as the Endangered
+Actions covered by section 2.55(b) are not federal actions by FERC and therefore do not require any FERC involvement in compliance with any regulations such as the Endangered Species Act or the National Historic Preservation Act.
+However, if these or any other statutes have requirements applicable to non-governmental entities, they still apply.
+Under the blanket program or the regular certificate process FERC does have an obligation to be involved, either through regulation (the blanket program) or actively in the case of a certificate filing.

-Plan = Upland Erosion Control, Revegetation and Maintenance Plan.
+8 Plan = Upland Erosion Control, Revegetation and Maintenance Plan.
 Procedures = Wetland and Waterbody Construction and Mitigation Procedures.
 These documents can be found at www.ferc.gov/industries/gas/enviro/guidelines.asp